Duke Realty Corporation [DRE] stock Initiated by Raymond James analyst, price target now $48

-Duke Realty Corporation [NYSE: DRE] traded at a high on 07/08/21, posting a 0.12 gain after which it closed the day’ session at $48.84.
+Duke Realty Corporation [NYSE: DRE] stock went on an upward path that rose over 1.06% on Monday, amounting to a one-week price increase of more than 5.38%.
 The company report on July 8, 2021 that Duke Realty Corporation Schedules Second Quarter 2021 Earnings Release and Conference Call.

 >> 7 Top Picks for the Post-Pandemic Economy <<